 Dual purpose expenditure

-Strictly, if an expense is not wholly and exclusively for the purposes of the rental business, it may not be deducted.
+Strictly, if an expense is not wholly and exclusively for the purposes of the property business, it may not be deducted.
 In practice, though, some dual purpose expenses include an obvious part which is for the purposes of the business.
 We usually allow the deduction of a proportion of expenses like that.
-An example of the business proportion of car or van expenses is at PIM2005.

 When expenses may be apportioned